 Generally grants are either from the U.S. Department of Education (federal) or from the State of California (state).
 Students who are not residents of California should check with the higher education agency in their home state for information on grant eligibility.

 Awarded to eligible undergraduate students who are working on their first BA or BS, and credential candidates who are working on their initial credential (not a clear or professional credential).
+Eligibility for receiving the Pell Grant is limited to the equivalent of six years of full-time attendance.

 Pell Grant awards vary depending on the Expected Family Contribution (EFC).
 The Pell Grant is prorated when a student is enrolled less than full-time.